-We can thank The National Center on Sexual Exploitation (NCOSE) for ridding Walmart of Cosmopolitan, robbing women of unholy advice on masturbation and copulation.
+We can thank The National Center on Sexual Exploitation (NCOSE) for ridding Walmart of Cosmopolitan, robbing women of “unholy” advice on masturbation and copulation.
 Apparently Walmart’s Christian values take a back seat to workers’ rights: prior scandals include forcing unpaid overtime, and more recently they’ve been caught punishing employees for taking sick days.
 Of course, holy Walmart still sells the National Enquirer, a magazine that defended President Dump from sexual harassment claims by 19 women and buried his affair with a Playboy model.
-But hey, you can denigrate and muzzle women all you want and you’re still a good Christian, the real crime is allowing women to read masturbatory fodder or look at a half-naked woman, dear Lord.
+But hey, you can denigrate and muzzle women all you want and you’re still a good Christian, as the real crime is allowing women to read masturbatory fodder or look at a half-naked woman, dear Lord.

 This is the world we live in: where women’s orgasms are more dangerous than grabbing them by their pussies.
 NCOSE, formerly known as Morality in Media, rebranded itself back in 2014 because it knew that their “morality” was a nonstarter, but if they could frame themselves as anti-exploitation, well then, who wants to exploit women.
-A visit to this conservative group-think tank will reveal a photo of their beloved founders, a bunch of pious old men of the cloth, whose photos remind me of Dr. Schrein… let’s just put it this way, if I had kids I wouldn’t let them near any one of these sanctimonious motherfuckers.
+A visit to this conservative group-think tank will reveal a photo of their beloved founders, a bunch of pious old men of the cloth, whose photos remind me of Dr. Schrein… and let’s just put it this way, if I had kids, I wouldn’t let them near any one of these sanctimonious motherfuckers.

 This “rebranding” is an effective tool, I mean, who doesn’t want to stop “sexual exploitation”?
 The same successful naming convention got senators to vote 97 to 3 for this shit piece of legislation called FOSTA.
 After all, who doesn’t want to fight Online Sex Trafficking?
 These assholes got together and knew that no politician could possibly be against tackling sex trafficking.
 But really helping victims would mean job opportunities, counseling and housing, not a fucking piece of legislation that incentivizes cities and states to concentrate on internet companies with big pockets, putting victims back on the street, and unable to screen clients.